 Walter was born in Romania and spent part of his childhood in an Austrian camp for displaced persons during World War II.
 His family immigrated to Detroit when he was 10.
 Walter graduated from the University of Detroit with a degree in Germanic languages, and worked for Xerox, Allstate Insurance and Chrysler.
 “None of those jobs captured my heart and I wanted to make my mark up here,” he says.
 He had taken a trip to Lake Michigan and was hooked.

-“I decided it was time to pack my belongings; the Detroit riots were going on and that was not my cup of tea,” he adds.
+“I decided it was time to pack my belongings,” he adds.
 Walter was 29.
 His father helped him to buy his first bay front lot near Elk Rapids.
 He built a home by himself, “learning by doing,” says Walter.
 Eventually his parents and other family members followed him to Leelanau.

 Walter is continually on the lookout for good investment opportunities, but is always guided by his “highest and best use” philosophy.
 “Even though I am a developer, I’m sympathetic to not using every parcel of ground to make homes,” says Walter.
 “I wish for the land to be used to its greatest potential.
 The Fleese farm had good fertile land.
 You could put houses on it and make a few bucks.
 But the value of farmland is that it is there in perpetuity.
 My reason for conserving it is because 50 years from now, are we going to need more lots for houses or are we going to need land to grow crops on?
 I think the latter.”
 The protected farmland contains prime, unique and locally important agricultural soils, and the ecological features include six acres of non-forested wetlands.